 MWV Supports Recovery combines transitional sober living with continued treatment services.
 This helps women transition to a sober lifestyle after completing primary or extended residential treatment.

 Residents are expected to be responsible for themselves.
 This is an important step in recovery because addiction causes people to act in irresponsible ways, and friends and families often enable them by supporting them.
-Residents have to pay their own rent, buy their own food and do the same things they would do for themselves if they lived in a regular home.
+Residents have to pay their own rent, buy their own food, and do the same things they would do for themselves if they lived in a regular home.

 A gender specific sober housing has significant benefits.
 First, and foremost, it removes the inhibitions that tend to accompany mixed group settings.
-A women’s only programs allows clients to interact without imposing the tacit restrictions that different cultural, sexual, and political biases that accompany female/relationships – both personal and impersonal.
+A women’s only program allows clients to interact without imposing the tacit restrictions that different cultural, sexual, and political biases that accompany female/relationships – both personal and impersonal.
 The freedom that a women’s only program creates, allows a more complete exploration of the issues and problems that fuel drug and alcohol addiction, and opens the door to a shared understanding of how these problems affect women.
 This type of environment has a high rate of success in both recovery and relapse deterrence rates.

 - A structured environment

-- Weekly house meetings
+- Monthly house meetings